Chris Moyles: Auschwitz comments

 On 20 January 2009, Moyles made comments on his radio show regarding the family history programme Who Do You Think You Are? and the Holocaust.
 Referring to his trips while filming the programme, Moyles said "I went off to Ireland and other places to film and unlike a lot of the Who Do You Think You Are? shows I didn't go to Auschwitz.
 Pretty much everyone goes there whether or not they're Jewish.
 They just seem to pass through there on their way to Florida".
 Celebrities featured on Who Do You Think You Are? including Stephen Fry, Jerry Springer and Natasha Kaplinsky, have traced their family histories back to Jews murdered by the Nazis during the Second World War.
 The BBC released a statement: "Anyone who listens to the Chris Moyles Show will know he has an irreverent style.
 However, we regret that on this occasion his comments were misjudged and we are speaking to Chris and his team about them".

-N-Dubz behaviour

-On 12 January 2010, hip-hop trio N-Dubz appeared on the Chris Moyles Show on Radio 1.
-The show received a text message from a female listener saying that band member Dappy was "vile" and "a little boy with a silly hat" and that N-Dubz were "losers".
-Dappy secretly copied her phone number from the studio console and sent abusive and threatening text messages to the woman the following day including one telling her she was "gonna die!".
-Moyles said of the resulting criticism: "I feel let down by him, I've supported them and said, 'Do you know what, N-Dubz aren't just a bunch of dippy chavs, they're really good'.
-So for him to go and do something like that is a bit rubbish".